- Identify benefits of sleep for both physical and mental health

 How Much Sleep Do We Need?

 People tend to sleep more lightly and for shorter time spans as they get older, although they generally need about the same amount of sleep as they needed in early adulthood.
-Experts say that if you feel drowsy during the day, even during boring activities, you haven’t had enough sleep.
-If you routinely fall asleep within five minutes of lying down, you probably have severe sleep deprivation, possibly even a sleep disorder.
-“Microsleeps,” or very brief episodes of sleep in an otherwise awake person, are another mark of sleep deprivation.
-In many cases, people are not aware that they are experiencing microsleeps.
-The widespread practice of “burning the candle at both ends” in western industrialized societies has created so much sleep deprivation that what is really abnormal sleepiness is now almost the norm.
+If you feel drowsy during the day, you haven’t had enough sleep.
+Falling asleep often within five minutes of lying down can be a sign with your are sleep deprived of may even have a sleep disorder.